Leniolabs/promptwizard/README.md

                 - Required (required): An array listing the properties that are required within the parameter object. (optional)"""

-    function_call: """This field must only be filled out in case the 'function_calling.functionCalling' method is intended to be used.
+    function_call: """This field must only be filled out in case the 'function_calling' method is intended to be used.
 If another method is used, it must not be filled out."""

 prompts: """You have two options, either provide your list of prompts or generate them following the instructions below."""

     list: """A list of prompts you want to evaluate.
-If you want to generate them with the prompt generator, leave the list empty.
+If you want to generate them with the prompt generator, don't use this field.
         Please provide a minimum number of 4 prompts.
 Your prompts must be listed as follows:
             - 'Prompt1'
             - 'Prompt2'..."""